FREQUENTLY ASKED QUESTIONS

 The World Association of Chefs’ Societies (WACS), the mother body of all Chefs Associations, is a global network of Chefs Associations dedicated to maintaining and improving the culinary standards of global cuisines.
 First founded in October 1928 in Paris, there were originally 65 delegates from 17 countries.
 Today, this global body has 106 official Chefs Associations as members, representing over 10 million professional Chefs worldwide.

-HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for four consecutive years.
+HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for five consecutive years.

 5. Which hotel establishments are used for experiential/practical training?